Sud-7/ToDo-app-v2/README.md

 11. create mongo db schema
 12. Then, import mongoDB inside index.js and add data insertion over MongoDB
 13. Then Test backend using Postman
+14. Working correctly, checked all the end points

+##frontend